57 Blue Hole

 I decide to explore this little creek, I plan to try and go exploring at every swimming hole we visit.
 Wading out of the Buffalo into this little stream is a shock to the senses, compared to the warm water of the river this stream is cold, cold.
 The creek has cut a deep ravine here at its mouth and deposited lots of gravel, but soon the ravine diminishes, and the banks of the creek become less steep.

 The cold water of the creek I’m standing in along with the cold air rushing from the mouth of Eddings Cave, has given me quite a chill.
-I retrace the 100 yards back to what now feels like ‘bath water’ in the Buffalo.
+I retrace the 100 yards back to what now feels like ‘bath water’ in the Buffalo River.
 Kat asks, “Where have you been?” so I take her up the creek to see Eddings Cave for herself.

 We stay at the Blue Hole almost five hours, with most of that time actually in the water since there isn’t any shade.
 We had a great time today and vow to go swimming at least once a week for the rest of the summer.
 For an explanation of the ratings criteria used below read: Summer Swimming Adventures in the Nuts & Bolts section.